Wisconsin

 Afternoon:

-On a narrated field trip by motorcoach around the island, we will learn from a local expert about the renowned extreme winter weather in this area of Wisconsin on Lake Superior.
+On a narrated field trip by motorcoach around the island, we will learn from our local expert about the renowned extreme winter weather in this area of Wisconsin on Lake Superior.
 We’ll talk about how the folks who live here get along when it’s so cold, and how they enjoy the mild summers.
 As we go, we’ll make various stops including visits to an artisan shop and a church.
+One stop will be at The Madeline Island Heritage Center.
+Run by the Madeline Island Historical Preservation Association, their mission is to protect, preserve, interpret and increase public awareness of the cultural, traditional and architectural history of Madeline Island.
+Here, we will experience a first-hand view of early life on the island through the historical buildings, photo & artifact collections.
 We’ll then catch the ferry and return to the inn.

 Dinner: